rewiringamerica/surrogate_modeling/features_upgrades.md

 Orientation:

-`orientation_degrees` (int): Compass orientation of the unit translated to degrees, with N represented as 0.
+`orientation_degrees` (int): Compass orientation of the unit translated to degrees, with North represented as 0, Northeast as 45, etc.

 Plug Loads: